Discover the historic Reims Cathedral © French Moments

 Details of a rose window, Reims Cathedral © French Moments

-However, from 1233, the people of Reims began to protest against the cost of the operation associated with the work.
 They were not the only ones to express their dissatisfaction.
-The suffragan bishops, particularly the Bishop of Laon, also protested against the forced collections of funds.
+The suffragan bishops, notably the Bishop of Laon, also protested against the forced collection of funds.

 The grand plan played down